lloydmeta/schwatcher/README.md

 The basic workflow is:

 1. Instantiate a MonitorActor
-2. Register callbacks via RegisterCallback messages
+2. Register callbacks by sending RegisterCallback messages to the MonitorActor
 3. Carry on

 * Optionally, you can un-register _all_ callbacks for a path and event type by sending UnRegisterCallbacks messages.